Wolox/netcore-bootstrap/README.md

 #### Starting your app

-Now, to start your app run `dotnet run` in the rootpath of the project.
+Now, to start your app run `dotnet run` in the src path of the project.
 Then access your app at localhost:port.
 The port should be logged in the console.

 #### Starting with wathcher